jonathanrocher/pandas_tutorial/README.rst

 If you already have a working distribution, you will need to make sure that you install or update all needed packages.
 To be able to run the examples, demoes and exercises, you must have the following packages installed:
-- pandas 0.15+
+- pandas 0.17+
 - numpy 1.8+
 - matplotlib 1.4+
+- pytables 3.1.1+
-- ipython 2.0+ (for running, experimenting and doing exercises)
+- jupyter 1.0 or ipython 4.0+ (for running, experimenting and doing exercises)
-- nose (only to test your distribution)
+- nose (only to test your python installation)

-In certain parts of the class, demoes or exercises, the following packages will be used occasionally:
+In certain parts of the notebook, the following packages will be used
-- statsmodels 0.6+
+occasionally:
 - lxml
 - beautifulsoup4 (careful to get BeautifulSoup4, not just BeautifulSoup!)
 - html5lib
+- statsmodels 0.6+

 Testing that you are all set